Comparison guide

 Next step: quiz

-Open the art quiz and test the distinction visually: light and serial perception for Monet; gaze, social pressure, and modern spectatorship for Manet.
+Open the art quiz and test the distinction visually: light and repeated motifs for Monet; frontal gazes and modern discomfort for Manet.

 Primary sources